Roberto Pérez: 2021

 On April 14, Chicago White Sox pitcher Carlos Rodón had a perfect game going by retiring the first 25 batters he faced.
 Perez was up to bat.
 On an 0–2 count, Rodón hit Pérez in the foot with a slider to break up the perfect game.
 Replays appeared to show that Perez made little effort in trying to avoid the pitch from hitting him.
 Rodón then retired the next two batters he faced to complete the no-hitter.
 In his post-game press conference, Pérez apologized for breaking up the perfect game saying, "To be honest, I really didn't think he had a perfect game until I got hit.
 I thought he had a no-hitter going on, but I really didn't think he had a perfect game.
 So it's hard, man.
 I'm not gonna try to stand there and get hit you know?"
 On May 23, Pérez was placed on the 60-day injured list as he continued to recovery from finger surgery.
 He was activated on July 3, and took the roster spot of René Rivera, who was designated for assignment.

 The Indians declined their club option on Pérez's contract for the 2022 season on November 5, 2021, making Pérez a free agent.

 Pittsburgh Pirates

 On December 1, 2021, Pérez signed a one-year contract with the Pittsburgh Pirates.
 On May 7, 2022, Pérez was removed from a game against the Cincinnati Reds with left hamstring discomfort, later revealed to be a strain.
 On May 18, it was announced that Pérez would be undergoing season-ending surgery on his left hamstring.
 In 21 games for the Pirates in 2022, he batted .233/.333/.367 with 2 home runs and 8 RBIs.

 San Francisco Giants

 On January 29, 2023, Pérez agreed to a contract with the San Francisco Giants.
 On February 4, the deal was revealed to be a minor league contract and was made official.
+On March 25, it was announced that Pérez had made the Opening Day roster and would be selected to the 40-man roster.

+Pérez began the season as the Giants’ primary catcher, but was placed on the 60-day injured list on April 8 after suffering a right rotator cuff strain.
+He underwent season-ending surgery to repair his rotator cuff on April 13.

+Boston Red Sox

+On December 13, 2023, Pérez signed a minor league contract with the Boston Red Sox.
+He did not make an appearance for the organization before he was released on July 2, 2024.

+Caliente de Durango

+On February 10, 2025, Pérez signed with Caliente de Durango of the Mexican League.
+In 16 appearances for Durango, he slashed .211/.388/.316 with six RBI.
+Pérez was released by the Caliente on May 19.